snyk/kubernetes-monitor/README.md

 The `kubernetes-monitor` can run in one of two modes: constrained to a single namespace, or with access to the whole cluster.
-In other words, the monitor can scan containers in the namespace, or it can scan all containers in your cluster.
+In other words, the monitor can scan containers in one particular namespace, or it can scan all containers in your cluster.
 The choice of which deployment to use depends on the permissions you have on your cluster.

 For _cluster_-scoped deployment you can create the necessary `ServiceAccount`, `ClusterRole`, and `ClusterRoleBinding` required for the monitor's deployment.